 Will my wedding insurance cover cancellation due to the restrictions?

-You should first contact your insurer to check whether you are covered for your wedding cancellation under your wedding or event insurance policy.
+You should check the terms and conditions outlined in your insurance policy.
+If it’s unclear if you’re covered, contact your insurer to discuss restrictions and cancellation under your wedding or event insurance policy.

-If you disagree with your insurer’s decision, discuss your complaint with them and explain the outcome you would prefer.
+If you disagree with your insurer, discuss your complaint with them and explain the outcome you would prefer.

-As part of the insurer’s internal dispute resolution they will have a certain number of days to respond to your dispute.
+As part of the insurer’s internal dispute resolution, they will have a set number of days to respond to your dispute.

 If your dispute remains unresolved, you can contact the Australian Financial Complaints Authority (AFCA) for assistance.